swiftlang/swift/docs/LibraryEvolution.rst

 - A new non-type requirement may be added to a protocol, as long as it has an unconstrained default implementation.
+- A new associated type may be added to a protocol, as long as it has a default.
 - A new optional requirement may be added to an ``@objc`` protocol.
 - All members may be reordered, including associated types.
 - Changing *internal* parameter names of function and subscript requirements